 The active player determines the order of these melee fights, and each active unit fights only once, and only if it still has an enemy in front of it.
 Non-phasing units may fight back against every active unit that attacks them, as many times as they are attacked.
 After each fight, one side or the other may be forced to retreat, and if so that will be implemented before the next melee fight, even against the same target unit.

 Normally, immediately after finishing one of his activations, the active player must turn over activity to his opponent, who will choose his own leader or unit to lead his own next activation.
 However, a limited number of times in each scenario, a player may declare a Trump Activation to perform two activations in a row.
-He simply doesn’t turn over activity to his opponent and acts again instead.
-This is automatic, provided the acting player has Trumps remaining, and his opponent cannot interrupt this.
+He doesn’t turn over activity to his opponent and tries to act again instead.
+This requires a die roll less than or equal to the Initiative rating of an activating leader.
+Trump attempts can only be made by leaders, never as unit activations.
+If the attempt fails, no Trump is expended but the opponent has the next activation.
+If it succeeds, the attempting leader must lead the formation activated for the Trump continuation.

 A Trump activation is just like any other, but with the following special restrictions and effects.
 First, no leader or unit that just acted in the immediately previous activation may activate again.
 But otherwise, even units already marked as having acted this turn may act during a Trump activation.
 This is the only way that a unit or leader can ever activate twice in the same game turn.
 Any unit or leader that activates in a Trump activation, even if it hasn’t acted before, is marked as Second Activation and may not act again during this game turn, even in another Trump activation.